open/close all folders

 - The Big Guy: Boyle is the largest and burliest of the parrots.

 - Bird People: Like their captain, they resemble humanoid parrots with a second set of claws instead of wings.
 Unlike their captain, however, they also have long, bony reptilian tails instead of feathery bird tails.
+Their portrayal in the comics also makes them resemble a variety of parrot species, with crew members resembling cockatoos and hyacinth and blue-and-yellow macaws appearing among the other green pirates.

 - Chef of Iron: Lix is the ship's cook, and a proud pirate in her own right.